NAME: Margaret DELAHENTY

 Margaret left Australia on 12 June 1917 and arrived on 19 July 1917.
 She was with the No. 66 British Hospital at Hortaich, then the No. 52 British General Hospital at Kalamaria.
 Conditions were poor for the nurses at Salonika.
 The winters were freezing and during the hot summers, there was the constant threat of malaria requiring the nurses to cover up to protect themselves from mosquitos.

 On 16 February 1919, Margaret embarked from Salonika to Southampton, England.
 She was attached to the 1st Australian General Hospital at Sutton Veny from 19 March until 7 May.
 She joined the 2nd Australian General Hospital for the voyage home on the transport ship Borda on 11 May 1919.
-In July 1919, Margaret received the news she was mentioned in dispatches for her distinguished and gallant service between 1 October 1918 and 1 March 1919.
+In July 1919, Margaret received the news she was mentioned in despatches for her distinguished and gallant service between 1 October 1918 and 1 March 1919.

 On her return, Margaret nursed at the Ararat Hospital until around 1930.
 By 1931, she was living and working at the Children’s Welfare Department at Royal Park.
 From the mid-1930s, she worked at the Caulfield Repatriation Hospital.
 In 1949, Margaret was living at 107 Royal Parade, Melbourne with William and Jean Delahenty and her occupation was still nursing.
 Margaret died in 1950, aged fifty-seven at Fitzroy.